-Aging is an open-access journal that publishes research papers monthly in all fields of aging research and other topics.
-These papers are available to read at no cost to readers on Aging-us.com.
-Open-access journals offer information that has the potential to benefit our societies from the inside out and may be shared with friends, neighbors, colleagues, and other researchers, far and wide.
+Aging is an open-access journal that publishes research papers bi-monthly in all fields of aging research.
+These papers are available at no cost to readers on Aging-us.com.
+Open-access journals have the power to benefit humanity from the inside out by rapidly disseminating information that may be freely shared with researchers, colleagues, family, and friends around the world.

 For media inquiries, please contact firstname.lastname@example.org.